BlockSettle/BlockSettleDB/README.md

 transactions relevant to the addresses controlled by wallets/lockboxes will be resolved.
 In addition, as Armory builds its own mempool by talking to the Core node, any relevant zero-confirmation transactions will be resolved by ArmoryDB.

+### Start ArmoryDB headless Server.
+By default it will try to connect to your running bitcoin core RPC API, and also read data from your bitcoin core block files on your disk.
+If your bitcoin core configuration differs from the default and you have setup data directories on non standard locations, then you will also have to tell armorydb using command-line parameters or using a config file where it can locate the block files downloaded by bitcoin core.
+The supported parameters are listed at [Armorydb FAQ](https://btcarmory.com/docs/faq)

 The database types are as follows: